 Project BV is taxable for Dutch corporate income tax.
-Furthermore, as the economic interest in Project BV is (pro rate parte) held by the Investors in the Fund, an Investor may - depending on its tax status - be subject to Dutch corporate income tax or dividend withholding tax on dividend and capital gains realised on its shareholding in Project BV.
-Given the expected (limited) size of Project BV compared to the total size of the Fund, from a financial point of view, no material impact with the use of Project BV on the after tax yield for Investors is expected.
-Investors are advised to consult their own tax adviser to discuss possible tax consequences of their investment.
+Furthermore, as the economic interest in Project BV is (pro rate parte) held by the Investors in the Fund, an Investor may - depending on its tax status - be subject to Dutch corporate income tax on dividend and capital gains realised on its proportional shareholding in Project BV.
+In addition, dividends distributed by Project BV are subject to Dutch dividend withholding tax or (as from 2024) conditional withholding tax in specific circumstances.
+Given the expected (limited) size of Project BV compared to the total size of the Fund, from a financial point of view, the use of Project BV is expected not to have a material impact with the use of Project BV on the after tax yield for Investors.
+Investors are advised to consult their own tax adviser to discuss possible tax consequences of their (indirect) investment in Project BV.